 If the API key is missing or misconfigured, you may see the following error:The following secrets are used in the code but don't exist yet: RESEND_API_KEY

-If email is not being delivered, check the following:
+If email isn’t being delivered, check the following:

 - Check your email quota with your provider